 Incline Sets are a packaged set of foam inclines that create a pre-determined 2%, 3% or 4% incline within a specific distance.
 Incline Starters contain from 6 to 8 two-foot sections of 2%, 3% or 4% foam inclines, each beginning at 0%.
 Starters are used in combination with sets and risers to simplify the construction of even the most complex layouts.

 Yes.
-SubTerrain® foam products are made from unique, high-density foam and will not crumble or fall apart.
+SubTerrain foam products are made from unique, high-density foam and will not crumble or fall apart.

 Cut a notch in the Risers and install a hard board to support the mechanism.
 Cut a hole in the base for installing and servicing the switch machine.
 Complete the installation according to the manufacturer's instructions.

-Our Foam Sheets are expanded foam, not extruded.
-They can be carved with a Hot Wire Foam Cutter, Foam Knife or other hobby knife.
+Yes, they can be carved with a Hot Wire Foam Cutter, Foam Knife or other hobby knife.

 Use dry pigments or dyes only.
 Add dye to pre-melted pellets or mix into melted pellets a small amount at a time.
 When adding dye to melted E-Z Water™, mix in dye very slowly to avoid bubbles.